Judiciary panel takes first steps toward impeachment vote - The Boston Globe

-WASHINGTON — The House Judiciary Committee took the first steps Wednesday evening toward voting on articles of impeachment against President Trump, beginning a marathon two-day session to consider the historic charges.
+WASHINGTON — The House Judiciary Committee has taken the first steps toward voting on articles of impeachment against President Trump, beginning a marathon two-day session to consider the historic charges with a lively prime-time hearing at the Capitol.

-The panel is meeting to mark up, or amend, the two articles of impeachment that Democrats introduced Tuesday.
-They charge Trump with abuse of power and obstruction of Congress related to his dealings with Ukraine.

-The articles aren’t expected to be changed, though, as Democrats are unlikely to accept any amendments proposed by Republicans, who are unified against Trump’s impeachment.
+Democrats and Republicans used the otherwise procedural meeting Wednesday evening to deliver sharp, poignant and, at times, personal arguments for and against impeachment.
+Both sides appealed to Americans' sense of history — Democrats describing a strong sense of duty to stop what one called the president’s “constitutional crime spree” and Republicans decrying the “hot garbage’’ impeachment and what it means for the future of the country.

 Advertisement